lexeyOK/YouTubeControl/README.md

 # YouTubeControl
 Small python3 flask app to control youtube page from phone.
-It uses flask for server and keyboard.py for control
+It uses flask and keyboard.py

 ### Install requirements
 ```